 Here’s my hypothesis for the top 6 (diet and lifestyle related) reasons why.
 You’ll be surprised by how many of these you can control:

 1) While Americans are well FED, they are not well nourished.

-How can you expect the body to maintain the homeostatis that keeps cancer cells at bay if your body doesn’t have the raw materials to function properly?
-From the increases in processed food, the introduction of genetically modified foods (GMOs), to eating fat free diets, and not eating the whole animal (leading to inflammation), it’s clear the majority of Americans are not giving their body the proper nutrition it needs.
+How can you expect the body to maintain the homeostasis that keeps cancer cells at bay if your body doesn’t have the raw materials to function properly?
+From the increases in processed food, the introduction of genetically modified foods (GMOs), the widespread use of herbicides that chelate mineral levels, to eating fat free diets, and not eating the whole animal (leading to inflammation), it’s clear the majority of Americans are not giving their body the proper nutrition it needs.

 2) Increased estrogen levels from the pill and hormone replacement.

 The birth control pill was not introduced until 1960, when the first high estrogen oral contraceptive Enovid was approved by the FDA.
 According to Dr. Ray Peat, PhD, “Cancer, abnormal blood clotting, and infertility were known to be caused by estrogen before 1940, but at the same time the drug companies began calling estrogen “the female hormone,” and claiming that it would improve fertility.”